alveko/aws-lambda-edge-workshops/Workshop1/Lab2_ContentGeneration/README.md

 In this lab, you will learn how to create a Lambda@Edge function that dynamically generates HTML content that can be cached by CloudFront and returned back to your viewers.

-After the completion of `Lab 0 - Launch the Stack` and `Lab 1 - Security`, your CloudFront distribution just points to an S3 bucket with some static HTML content and jpeg images.
+After the completion of [Lab 0 - Launch the Stack](../Lab0_LaunchTheStack/README.md) and [Lab 1 - Security](../Lab1_Security/README.md), your CloudFront distribution just points to an S3 bucket with some static HTML content and jpeg images.
 The home page of the CloudFront distribution displays a static HTML page with a list of images:<br/>
 https://d123.cloudfront.net

 **NOTE:** Here and below throughout the workshop, replace the example domain name `d123.cloudfront.net` with the unique domain name of your distribution.